Live in Virginia? We’ve got Virginia State Grants, including the Virginia Tuition Assistance Grant (VTAG), to help residents pay for college.

-Emory & Henry College accepts Virginia Prepaid Educational Program funds as a private university.
+Emory & Henry College accepts Virginia529 as a private university.
 Available funds are usually based on the Virginia public school with the highest tuition rate.
-Contact your plan's state office for detailed information.
+Contact your plan’s state office for detailed information.

 Virginia residents who began a degree program at a Virginia community college after Fall 2007 and complete an Associate’s degree with at least a cumulative 3.0 grade point average, may be eligible for the Virginia CTG if they enroll full-time at a Virginia four-year college or university by the fall or spring term immediately following receipt of their Associate’s degree.
 A student must have an expected family contribution of $12,000 or less according to the FAFSA in order to be eligible for this grant.
 All eligible students will receive $1,000 from the Commonwealth of Virginia if enrolled full-time in a degree program.

 If the student is majoring in science, teaching, engineering, nursing or math, there may be a second $1,000 of CTG eligibility.
 Community colleges will note on student transcripts of possible eligibility.
 Students are eligible for the grant for up to six semesters, as long as they maintain a 3.0 GPA and maintain satisfactory academic progress.